Conformal changepoint localization: Conclusion

 In this work, we introduced \textsc{CONCH}, a framework for distribution-free offline changepoint localization.
 Our approach leverages conformal $p$-values to construct confidence sets with finite-sample, distribution-free guarantees.
 We provided design guidelines, including principled choices of score functions and a Monte Carlo approximation to the full-permutation $p$-value, that enhance both the power and practicality of the framework.
 With an appropriate score function, the \conch{} confidence sets shrink with sample size, as one would expect from any useful localization procedure.

 We established a universality result positioning \conch{} as a canonical method for distribution-free offline changepoint localization.
-This, in turn, paves the way for (i) a simple calibration procedure that can wrap around any localization algorithm to yield valid confidence sets, and (ii) an extension of the \conch{} framework to multiple-changepoint settings.
+This, in turn, paves the way for simple calibration procedures that can wrap around any localization algorithm to yield valid confidence sets and accurately quantify the uncertainty associated with a point estimate of the true changepoint.

-While our extension of the conformal localization framework to the multiple-changepoint setting is natural, it relies crucially on first obtaining a consistent segmentation, which is a nontrivial task in its own right.
-A promising direction for future work is to adapt techniques such as wild binary segmentation \citep{fryzlewicz2014wild}, and extend \conch{} directly to the multiple-changepoint case, thereby broadening its scope and applicability.
+In many practical applications, data often exhibit temporal dependence and may contain multiple changepoints.
+A promising direction for future work is therefore to develop computationally efficient extensions of \conch{} for multiple-changepoint localization, possibly by integrating ideas from wild binary segmentation \citep{fryzlewicz2014wild}.
+Another important direction is to extend the framework beyond independent observations and establish validity guarantees under temporal dependence, thereby substantially broadening the scope and applicability of conformal changepoint localization.

+While a complete treatment of these challenges is beyond the scope of the present work, the appendices provide several initial steps in these directions.
+In particular, Appendix~\ref{app:extensions} studies extensions of \conch{} to multiple changepoint localization and temporally dependent data, alongside a variant that attains exact finite-sample coverage guarantees.
+Appendix~\ref{app:proofs} contains complete proofs of all theoretical results, together with several auxiliary results, and Appendix~\ref{app:additional_expt} provides all the supplementary experiments.